-Students who use the Braille or large-print hard-copy versions must have all of their answers (multiple-choice and constructed-response) transcribed by the SAC or designee into a Form 1 answer booklet.
+Students who use the Braille or large-print hard-copy versions must have all of their answers (multiple-choice and constructed-response) transcribed by the SAC or designee into a Form 1 answer or combined test/answer booklet.
 Additional Form 1 booklets for transcription are provided with the Braille and large-print booklets.